Moduli of real pointed quartic curves: Abstract

 \section{Abstract}

-We describe a natural open stratum in the moduli space of real pointed smooth quartic curves in the projective plane and determine its connected components.
-This stratum consists of real isomorphism classes of pairs $(C,p)$ with $p$ a real point of $C$ such that the tangent at $p$ intersects the curve in two distinct points besides $p$.
-It turns out there are $20$ connected components which we describe using real tori defined by involutions in the Weyl group of type $E_7$.
+{We describe a natural open stratum in the moduli space of smooth real pointed quartic curves in the projective plane.
+This stratum consists of real isomorphism classes of pairs $(C,p)$ with $p$ a real point on the curve $C$ such that the tangent line at $p$ intersects the curve in two distinct points besides $p$.
+We will prove that this stratum consists of 20 connected components.
+Each of these components has a real toric structure defined by an involution in the Weyl group of type $E_7$.}